How to Get Lean After Bulking

 To briefly summarize what was covered, it takes an excess calorie intake or energy input to increase muscle mass.
 Therefore, the opposite is also true.
-You need less caloric intake and more energy output (through physical activity) to lose excess fat.
+You need to create a caloric deficit; less caloric intake and more energy output (through physical activity) is required to lose excess fat.

 As an example, if you’ve been eating 3000 calories per day, try cutting down to 2500.
 Deducting by 500 calories per day will allow you to lose 1 lb of body fat per week through diet alone.
 However, you do NOT want to be jumping from 3000 to 500 calories per day; this will result in muscle loss and is simply dangerous.

 During the leaning phase, it is important to know that the goal is to maintain muscle mass.
 While at a calorie deficit, it is more difficult put on additional size.
 If your nutrient intake is reduced to a low level while you continue to exercise at maximum intensity, it will be difficult to stimulate enough protein synthesis to build more muscle.
 Again, our focus is to lose fat, but maintain muscle.
 At this point in time, you should already be satisfied with the amount of muscle you have gained.